yuvalgrofman/Ass_Two/README.md

 Finally, it retrieves the k closest neighbours, finds their most common classification and returns aforementioned classification as the "predicted type".
 It then sends the predicted type to the client, which writes it to a file.

+## Additional Info

+Firstly, the algorithm currently supports running the client and server on the same machine.
+In order to change this behavior, the ip address in the client must be changed.

+Secondly, This algorithm automatically sets the k value used in the KNN algorithm to 3 and the distance metric used is the euclidean distance.

 ## Authors